KiClaudia/greeniguana/README.md

 analyzed and Rmd for OSI
 https://www.datanovia.com/en/lessons/mixed-anova-in-r/
-Redid posthoc analysis for OSI based on post hoc from above, drom too Tried to redo BKA2 but need to check with susannah to see if its even worth it to do for bka
+Redid posthoc analysis for OSI based on post hoc from above, drom too Tried to redo BKA2 but need to check with susannah to see if its even worth it to do for bka, fnished Rmd (used beta regression)

+# 2/17/2022
+New script for Triglycerides, AOVtri1
+Made new long data for triglycerides (total), glucose, and glycerol, all stored in modData